apache/apisix/doc/architecture-design.md

 The `Plugin` configuration can be bound directly to `Route` or it can be bound to `Service` or `Consumer`.
 For the configuration of the same plugin, only one copy is valid, and the configuration selection priority is always `Consumer` > `Route` > `Service`.

 In `conf/config.yaml`, you can declare which plugins are supported by the local APISIX node.
 This is a whitelisting mechanism.
 Plugins that are not in this whitelist will be automatically ignored.
 This feature can be used to temporarily turn off or turn on specific plugins, which is very effective in dealing with unexpected situations.
+If you want to add new plugins based on existing plugins, you need to copy the data of `plugins` node which in `conf/config-default.yaml` to the `plugins` node of `conf/config.yaml`.

 The configuration of the plugin can be directly bound to the specified Route, or it can be bound to the Service, but the plugin configuration in Route has a higher priority.